 Boosting sustainable agriculture

-AFRICAP is an £7.9 million, four-year GCRF investment to tackle the growing gap between food needs across Africa and agricultural productivity.
+Agricultural and Food System Resilience: Increasing Capacity and Advising Policy (AFRICAP) is an £7.9 million, four-year GCRF investment to tackle the growing gap between food needs across Africa and agricultural productivity.
 Food shortages have been made worse by changing climate patterns which have resulted in droughts, extreme floods, and pest infestations.
 AFRICAP involves collaborations with universities, policy and research institutes, and governments across the continent.

 A farmer is tending to his crop in the African bush.
 Picture: Pixabay